 To achieve a professional sound quality, you should use condenser microphones with high sensitivity and a low self-noise.

 When recording ASMR, you want to capture as many subtle details as possible.
-One specification you want to keep in mind before buying a professional microphone for ASMR recordings is the sensitivity.
+One specification you want to keep in mind before buying a professional microphone for ASMR recordings is its sensitivity.

 The self-noise is a very crucial thing to consider when selecting the best ASMR microphones.